moharir-aniruddha/WebQuery-AI/README.md

 ## 📌 Usage

+### 🌍 Using Webpage URLs

 1. Open the sidebar.
 2. Enter one or more static webpage URLs.
 3. Click **Parse URLs**.
 4. Wait until parsing completes.
-5. Ask questions related to the webpage content.
+5. Ask questions related to webpage content.

+### 📄 Using PDF Documents

+1. Upload one or more PDF files.
+2. Wait until document processing completes.
+3. Ask questions based on PDF content.

 ---